NBA-leading Jazz deal Thunder seventh straight loss, 106-96

 Mike Conley, who rested the first half of the back-to-back when the Jazz had their 24-game home win streak snapped, had 15 points and a season-high 14 assists for league-leading Utah (41-14).

-Georges Niang made his first start of the season and the second of his five-year career for the short-handed Jazz and scored 18 points, including six 3-pointers,.
+Georges Niang made his first start of the season and the second of his five-year career for the short-handed Jazz and scored 18 points, including six 3-pointers.
 He had a season-high 10 rebounds.

+“He didn’t get outside of himself.
+That’s what he’s been doing.
+He just got more opportunity, more minutes, and sometimes when that happens, guys try to do more, but in George’s case, what he did was plenty.
+I thought he really let the game come to him,” Utah coach Quin Snyder said.

 Coming into the game, The Thunder’s point differential over their six-game losing streak was 28.5 points per loss, the worst mark for any team in 17 years.
+They seemed determined to change that right from the tip.

 Known for his defensive prowess rather than his shooting, Dort scored 18 points — a career high in a quarter – to power the Thunder to a 31-14 lead in the first period.

+“He was sensational.
+And the thing that goes really unnoticed with him is he guarded Mitchell the whole night.
+There are guys who get 40 in the NBA on certain nights, but I’m not sure many have guarded a guy like Mitchell as effectively as Lu did,” OKC coach Mark Daigneault said.

 Dort looked unstoppable in his second game after missing seven contests in the concussion protocol.
-The Jazz paid more attention to him in the middle quarters.
-He finished with a flurry to make the margin respectable.
+The Jazz paid more attention to him in the middle quarters, but he finished with a flurry to make the margin respectable.

+“I’ve just have been working on my game a lot.
+To have the opportunity every day to showcase my game and just to prove and show that I’m improving, it felt good tonight,” Dort said.

 The game was the third in four nights for the Jazz, who have won nine straight on zero days rest and are 10-1 overall on the second game of back-to-back sets.